openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/distributed_compute_node.rst

 Config-drive/cloud-init details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Config-drive uses virtual media capabilities of the BMC controller, so that no DHCP is required for VMs to obtain IP addresses at edge sites.
+This is the most straightforward solution.
+This does require that the WAN between the remote site and central site is live during deployment of a VM, but after that the VM can run independently without a connection to the central site.

+.. note:: Config-drive may be a tricky for VMs that do not support cloud-init, like some appliance VMs.
+It may be that such ones (or other VMs that do not support config-drive) will have to be configured with a static IP that matches the Neutron port.

-The simplest solution we recommend for DCN would involve only provider networks at the edge.
-For that case, it is also recommended to use config-drive or another configuration mechanism other than cloud-init.
-Otherwise, the latter requires a `169.254.169.254/32` route for the provider routers to forward data to the metadata service.
+The simplest solution we recommend for DCN would involve only external provider networks at the edge.
+For that case, it is also recommended to use either config-drive, or IPv6 SLAAC, or another configuration mechanism other than those requiring a `169.254.169.254/32` route for the provider routers to forward data to the metadata service.

 IPv6 details
 ^^^^^^^^^^^^